-The proposed Oakland Harbor Turning Basins Widening Project will have localized temporary effects on fish and wildlife resources in and near the open bay water and subtidal benthic habitat of the dredging footprint and some permanent effects as a result of deepening a limited area of subtidal benthic habitat.
+The proposed Oakland Harbor Turning Basins Widening Project will have localized temporary effects on fish and wildlife resources in and near the open bay water and subtidal benthic habitat of the dredging footprint and some permanent effects as a result of deepening subtidal benthic habitat.
 The project is necessary to accommodate current and future ship size and traffic, improve shipping efficiency, and reduce the risk of ship groundings which could otherwise damage resources.
-Placement of material at permitted wetland restoration sites will contribute to their completion and provide habitat.
-Accordingly, we recommend the Corps implement the preferred alternative of deepening both inner and outer harbor turning basins as proposed, and consider future use of maintenance-generated dredged material for beneficial re-use.
+Placement of material at permitted wetland restoration sites will contribute to their completion and provide habitat for multiple species, including listed species of interest, mitigating for the impacts of the dredging on more abundant benthic habitat that is less important to fish and wildlife of highest concern.
+Accordingly, we recommend the Corps implement the preferred alternative of deepening both inner and outer harbor turning basins as proposed and consider future use of maintenance-generated dredged material for beneficial re-use.